IvanLencina/AngularSsrApp/README.md

 ## Description

 This project was intended to be for testing purposes.
-We well only use fetching and geolocation features in order to see the differences between Client side and Server side responsabilities.
+I'm only using fetch and geolocation features in order to see the differences between Client side and Server side responsabilities.

 ## Angular Universal